elastic/connectors/docs/CONTRIBUTING.md

   - [Don't add to the PR as a reviewer](#dont-add-to-the-pr-as-a-reviewer)

 ## Reporting issues

 If something is not working as expected, please open an [issue](https://github.com/elastic/connectors/issues/new).

 ## Getting help

 The Ingestion team at Elastic maintains this repository and is happy to help.
 Try posting your question to the [Elastic discuss forums](https://discuss.elastic.co/c/enterprise-search/84).
 Be sure to mention that you're using Connectors and also let us know what service type you're trying to use, and any errors/issues you are encountering.
 You can also find us in the `#enterprise-search` channel of the [Elastic Community Slack](http://elasticstack.slack.com).

-## Customize a connector

-To customize an _existing_ connector, follow these steps:

-1. Customize the source file for your data source from [connectors/sources](../connectors/sources)
-2. Add a unit test in [connectors/sources/tests](../connectors/sources/tests) with **+90% coverage**.
-Test coverage is run as part of [unit tests](https://github.com/elastic/connectors/blob/main/docs/DEVELOPING.md#testing-the-connector).
-Look for your file at the end of the console output.
-3. Declare your dependencies in [requirements.txt](../requirements/framework.txt).
-Make sure you pin these dependencies.
-4. For each dependency you add (including indirect dependencies) list all licences and provide the list in your patch.
-5. Your test backend needs to return more than 10k documents as this is the default size limit for Elasticsearch pagination.
-Having more than 10k documents returned from the test backend will help test the connector more thoroughly.
+## Types of contribution

-## Add new connector
+### Add new connector

-> 👩🏻‍🤝‍👨🏿 _Before investing time in developing a connector, create an issue and reach out to our team for initial feedback on the connector and the libraries it uses!_
+👩🏻‍🤝‍👨🏿 Before investing time in developing a connector, [create an issue](https://github.com/elastic/connectors/issues/new/choose) and reach out to our team for initial feedback on the connector and the libraries it uses!

-If you want to add a new connector source, the following requirements are mandatory for the initial patch:

-1. Add a module or a directory in [connectors/sources](../connectors/sources)
-2. Implement a class that implements the required methods described in `connectors.source.BaseDataSource`
-3. Add a unit test in [connectors/sources/tests](../connectors/sources/tests) with **+90% coverage**.
-Test coverage is run as part of [unit tests](https://github.com/elastic/connectors/blob/main/docs/DEVELOPING.md#testing-the-connector).
-Look for your file at the end of the console output.
-4. **Declare your connector** in [config.py](../connectors/config.py) in the `sources` section of `_default_config()`
-5. **Declare your dependencies** in [requirements.txt](../requirements/framework.txt).
-Make sure you pin these dependencies.
-6. For each dependency you add (including indirect dependencies) list all licences and provide the list in your patch.
-7. Make sure you use an **async lib** for your source.
-See our [async guidelines](DEVELOPING.md).
-If not possible, make sure you don't block the loop.
-8. When possible, provide a **docker image** that runs the backend service, so we can test the connector.
-If you can't provide a docker image, provide the credentials needed to run against an online service.
-9. Your **test backend** needs to return more than **10k documents** as this is the default size limit for Elasticsearch pagination.
-Having more than 10k documents returned from the test backend will help test the connector more thoroughly.
+To add a new connector see our [developing guide](./DEVELOPING.md#implementing-a-new-source).

-## Enhancements
+### Enhancements

 Enhancements that can be done after your initial contribution:

 1. Ensure the backend meets performance requirements we might request (memory usage, how fast it syncs 10k docs, etc.)
 2. Update the README for the connector client
 3. Small functional improvements for connector clients

+> ℹ️ Use-case specific customizations (as opposed to generic enhancements) will not be accepted as contributions.

 ## Contribution Checklist